freealise/freealise/ai/golem.md

-Story of the golem + box of notes -> comic book about the Sefer Yetzirah and the general idea of AI (without the Czech story)
+Story of the golem + box of notes -> comic book about the Sefer Yetzirah and the general idea of AI (https://www.chabad.org/library/article_cdo/aid/4117874/jewish/10-Facts-About-the-Maharal-Every-Jew-Should-Know.htm#footnoteRef6a4117874)

 The golem reads all the Jewish religious books and becomes a rabbi's assistant or priest.
 Pirate Gemma - native English speaker, deterministic and edited by advisor.